spdermn02/TouchPortal_Discord_Plugin/README.md

       - Valid Values: Off or On
       - Purpose: Stop spam of messages to log unless needed for debugging purposes
-    - Added in update notification process to actually utilize Touch Portal's notification system
+    - Added in update notification process to actually utilize Touch Portal's notification system v4.3.2
+   Updates:
+    - Removed rpc scope as it no longer is allowed by the latest Discord Client
 ```

 ## Plugin Capabilities